fastbootstrap/docs/content/components/table/index.md

 ## Basic example

-Add the base class `.table` to any `<table>`, then extend with our optional modifier classes or custom styles.
+Add the base class `.table` to any `<table>`, then extend it with our optional modifier classes or with custom styles.

 {{< example >}}
 <table class="table">